itsmelumarios/Rios-L/README.md

 - 👋 Hi, I’m @Rios-L!
 How are you?
 - 👀 I’m interested in learning Data Science <3
-- 🌱 I’m currently learning JavaScript and how to deal with different missing data in machine learning projects.
+- 🌱 I’m currently learning classification model and fraud detection on healthcare big data.
 - 💞️ I’m looking to collaborate on data science projects.
 - 📫 Here is how to reach me: lumariios@gmail.com and Discord: itsmelumarios#6338.